Code-Institute-Submissions/cumbrian-kayaking/README3.md

  **To meet this goal
   users are invited to opt-in using:**

-a) **CTA -button** Button links to a name &  email address request - in return the user receives a brochure with holiday details
+a) ** Hero CTA -button** Button links to a name &  email address request - in return the user receives a brochure with holiday details

 b)   **Contact us form** -  for users not  yet ready for all the holiday details  but who have a question about the holidays

-c)  **foote CTA button ** for  the brochure is located  in the footer
+c)  **Footer CTA button ** a second opportunity to get  the brochure is located  in the footer

-c) The company phone number and email address is clearly shown giving the site visitor other contact options.
+c) **Phone number and email address** is clearly shown giving the site visitor other contact options.

  Booking a holiday usually requires several  communications with potential clients.